 Dann Mayo has been a philatelic exhibitor, judge, bourse dealer, auctioneer, catalog compiler and society bulletin editor.
 At age 71, he now describes himself as “retired and with time on his hands” — a tragic condition we hope to remedy in the near future.
 Dann started collecting stamps at age 10, and civil censored covers somewhere around the age of 30.
 Thanks to being an Army brat, he has had an abiding interest in military history which has shown up in his numerous philatelic pursuits.

-At the end of January 2020, Dann and Fred were selected to take on the editorship of the
+Beginning in 2020, Dann has been selected to take on the editorship of the

 MPHS Bulletin following the

 untimely passing this last December of editor Tom Johnston.